0xrohitsen/Shelby-CLI-Ubuntu-VPS-Setup-Guide-Easy-One-Command-Install/README.md

 🌐 Step 3: Check Shelby Contexts

-Verify that your Shelby networks (contexts) are configured correctly:
+Verify networks (contexts):

 shelby context list

-You should see both local and shelbynet networks listed.
+You should see both local and shelbynet networks.

 ---